 You can always message them for the schedule of sessions for your child’s age or sign up for a tour of the camp to check out the facilities and programs.

 Work to Ride is a nationally recognized horsemanship program with its own championship polo team.
 It has been featured by HBO Sports, newspapers and is even the subject of a heartwarming book, Crossing the Line.

-With this Philadelphia summer program, students don’t just learn to ride but develop brotherhood, discipline, empathy and receive courage to pursue their dreams.
+With this Philadelphia summer camp, students don’t just learn about horseback riding but develop brotherhood, discipline, empathy and receive courage to pursue their dreams.
 Slots fill up fast, so sign up quickly months ahead.
-Their horseriding camps are for children ages 5 to 7 and 8 to 15.
+Their horseback riding camps are for children ages 5 to 7 and 8 to 15.
 Campers learn how to ride a horse, care for, groom, and understand horse behavior and personality.

 They also run a polo camp for advanced riders.
 Kids can learn field positioning, offensive and defense strategies, and other techniques for mastering the game.
 It’s a pretty intense course—as can be expected from a group with a champion team.

-Philly Art Center is a studio that runs music and art programs for both children and adults alike.
+Philly Art Center is a studio that runs music and art programs for both younger campers and adults alike.
 Its produced many successful artists and its curriculum built on fostering expression and a joy for the creative arts has won many awards.